-If you've left our province, you can write us a letter to cancel your insurance.
-In the letter, make sure you include:
+If you've left our province, you can write to us to cancel your insurance.
+Make sure you include:

-your signature, licence plate number, new address and new phone number,
+a signed letter with your licence plate number, new address and new phone number.

 your Owner's Certificate of Insurance and Vehicle Licence (keep the bottom part, the "vehicle registration," because you'll need it to register your vehicle outside of B.C.),